 Selecting gifts for our loved ones, and making sure that there is some originality to our choices, can seem to be a daunting task.
-Well, you’re in luck because we’ve done some of the pondering for you!
-Here are 5 selections under $100.00 for you to consider for your loved one who loves tech gadgets, and loves to travel (or comes with you when YOU travel).
+Well, you’re in luck because we’ve done some of the ponderings for you!
+Here are five selections under $100.00 for you to consider for your loved one who loves tech gadgets, and loves to travel (or comes with you when YOU travel).

 Holiday Gift Guide 2013 #1 – Noise Cancelling Headphones

-Anyone who travels and enjoys music or other entertainment on the trip will appreciate a pair of these.
+Anyone who travels and enjoys music or other entertainment on a journey will appreciate a pair of these.

 Holiday Gift Guide 2013 #2 – Solar Powered Charger

-The sheer number of gadgets that we rely on these days is staggering compared with even 5 years ago.
+The sheer number of gadgets that we rely on these days is staggering compared with even five years ago.
 They are useful on so many levels, from translating words so that we can communicate to taking pictures so that we can remember where we went.
-They do need power to do all these wonderful things though.
+They do need the power to do all these wonderful things though.
 Sometimes we find ourselves in remote locations, or on excursions that take us away from easily accessible power.
-A charger that works on solar is certainly something that can come in handy in those situations, and while they do take a bit of time to recharge they are good storage devices and if you can leave them alone to do what they have to do, well, they don’t use any fossil fuels or costly energy from the grid.
+A charger that works on solar is certainly something that can come in handy in those situations.
+While they do take a bit of time to recharge they are suitable storage devices and if you can leave them alone to do what they have to do, well, they don’t use any fossil fuels or costly energy from the grid.
 A bit of green on your trip could be a good thing.

 Holiday Gift Guide 2013 #3 – Portable Bluetooth Speaker

-There are a lot of different speakers out there for travel, and with corded and Bluetooth speakers in the mix there seems to be no shortage of choices.
+There are a lot of different speakers out there for travel, and with corded and Bluetooth speakers in the mix, there seems to be no shortage of choices.
 For the beach, hotel, or anytime that you want to share your entertainment, portable speakers are a great travel companion.
-For the last 6 months I’ve been listening to a Blue Piston Bluetooth speaker that easily packs away for travel.
-The battery lasts and lasts, even when used exclusively on wireless playback (you can connect directly with a cable to increase the life of both the speaker and your device’s battery) and the sound quality is remarkable for something half the size of a can of soup.
+For the last six months, I’ve been listening to a Blue Piston Bluetooth speaker that easily packs away for travel.
+The battery lasts and lasts, even when used exclusively for wireless playback (you can connect directly with a cable to increase the life of both the speaker and your device’s battery) and the sound quality is remarkable for something half the size of a can of soup.

 For a corded speaker see Mary’s review of the iHome portable speaker here.